home-assistant/home-assistant.io/source/_integrations/homematicip_cloud.markdown

 1. Create a dump of your access point configuration in Home-Assistant:
   Developer Tools -> Services -> Select `homematicip_cloud.dump_hap_config` -> Execute.
 The default dump is anonymized and is written to your config directory (`hmip_config_XXXX.json`)
-2. Create a [new issue](https://github.com/coreGreenberet/homematicip-rest-api/issues/new) in this github repository and attach the dump file.
+2. Create a [new issue](https://github.com/coreGreenberet/homematicip-rest-api/issues/new) at this GitHub repository and attach the created dump file.

 Please be patient and wait for the implementation and a new release of the upstream library.
 Afterwards this device can be implemented in Home-Assistant.